Stacks and Queues

 int peeked = stack.peek(); // peeked = 20, stack: [10, 20]

-Real-world use cases: The function call stack is probably the most well-known example – every time a function calls another function, the current context is pushed onto the call stack and popped when the called function returns.
-Stacks also power undo functionality in text editors, expression evaluation in compilers and calculators, balanced-parentheses checking, and the back button in web browsers (each visited page is pushed onto a history stack).
+The function call stack is probably the most well-known example.
+Every time a method calls another method, the current context (local variables, return address) is pushed onto the call stack and popped when the called method returns.
+This is also why unbounded recursion causes a StackOverflowError.

 Queues

-The following are a queue’s standard operations and their corresponding complexities:
+The standard operations and their time complexities:

-• Searching for an element in the queue: O(n)
+- Searching for an element: O(n)

 1